gh0nt/fumcris-app/README.md

-# Getting Started with Create React App
+# React Project for FUMCRIS Fundraising using JS, HTML and CSS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).